 If you’re seeing growth in your business, things are working.
 So, it goes without saying that you’ll want to focus on, specifically, what it is you’re doing right, so that you can keep doing more of it.
 Tracking growth will give you that insight.

 The almighty dollar

-Money in, money out – it’s a cycle that keeps a business in constant motion.
+Money in, money out – it’s a cycle that keeps a business in flux.
 But when it comes to the ‘money out’ side, tracking is so critical.
-Knowing what you’re spending on resources, marketing, or overhead, lets you duplicate the strategies that are working, and quash ones that aren’t.
+Knowing what you’re spending on resources, marketing, or promotions, lets you duplicate the strategies that are working, and quash ones that aren’t.
 This is just good business, because it stops poor money management – a serious hindrance for growth.

 Define your goals, then track and grow your business so that it is healthy and sustainable

 When it comes to a business journey, is yours one for growth?
-When taking on the tradition of having a detailed line of sight in every trackable metric for your business, remember that the first step is to define your goal, and then determine the appropriate metrics to measure.
+When taking on the tradition of having a detailed line of sight in every trackable metric for your growth rates, remember that the first step is to define your goal, and then set these metrics to measure.